anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 ### Creating the Database User

-In the previous lesson, you have used a separate Pod to connect to the PostgreSQL database to demontrate a remote access.
+In the previous lesson, you have used a separate Pod to connect to the PostgreSQL database to demonstrate a remote access.
 In this case, all you want is to create a database user.
 The easier way to get to the database is to **start a shell directly on the database Pod**:

     kubectl exec -it postgresql-sfs-0 -- bash